octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.11 - 2023-06-11 =
+* Added support for Expert Agent
+* Added support for Domus
+* Ensure features are cast to a string in Apex27
+* Tweaks to open_ftp_connection() function so ftp_chdir() is only called when a directory is passed in

 = 1.0.10 - 2023-06-09 =
 * Added support for Dezrez Rezi format